ywseo/ywseo.github.io/_pages/cv.md

 ======
 * Aug 2017: Delivered the opening keynote, “Envisioning the Future of Mobility” at Autonomous Vehicles (AV17), Detroit, MI.
-* Nov 2013: Received CIT, Carnegie Institute of Technology, Headliner Award from Col- lege of Engineering, Carnegie Mellon University.
+* Nov 2013: Received CIT, Carnegie Institute of Technology, Headliner Award from College of Engineering, Carnegie Mellon University.
 This was awarded to appreciate the efforts and dedications of the members of the GM-CMU, Autonomous Driving Collaborative Research Lab for demonstrating autonomous driving of a robotic car on public roads.
 These demos were reported at many news medias including CBS Evening News, IEEE Spectrum, the Associated Press, CNBC,